Alaska’s Sen. Murkowski asks ‘what more can we do’ to help the fire service

 Alaska Sen. Lisa Murkowski sat down with FireRescue1 to discuss the needs of fire leaders, and how to ensure resources are available for wildfire prevention and disaster relief

-At the Congressional Fire Services Institute’s 2019 National Fire and Emergency Services Dinner and Symposium this month, a new face will be making the rounds and discussing pressing issues with fire and EMS leaders from across the country.
+At the Congressional Fire Services Institute’s 2019 National Fire and Emergency Services Dinner and Symposium in April, caucus members were greeted by a new face making the rounds and discussing pressing issues with fire and EMS leaders from across the country.

-Sen. Lisa Murkowski, R-Alaska, was asked to co-chair the Congressional Fire Caucus, filling the seat previously held by Sen. John McCain before his death last year.
+Sen. Lisa Murkowski, R-Alaska, was asked to co-chair the Congressional Fire Caucus, filling the seat previously held by Sen. John McCain before his death in 2018.

 The health of first responders is a top priority